CircuitChaos/CurseRadio/README.md

 * x: shows current (next) exchange.
 Useful when you want to pick up the microphone and tell the number, but you don't remember it.
 This exchange will then be logged (and possibly incremented) when you press 'l'.

-* c: checks if the callsign is already in the log.
+* k: checks if the callsign is already in the log.
 Press 'c', type the callsign (lowercase or uppercase, doesn't matter), and the program will scan the CBR file, telling you if the callsign is in the log or not.

 In the future, maybe all QSOs found with this callsign will be printed as well.
 Another thing that's left to be done is checking this callsign in a list of known callsigns (for example, callsigns that participated in contests in previous years), to spot misspelled callsigns.